ibm-cloud-docs/apiconnect/tutorials/tut_manage_remove.md

 ## What you accomplished in this tutorial
 In this tutorial, you completed the following activities:

-1. Deleted an API product
+1. Deleted an API Product
-2. Retired an APIpProduct
+2. Retired an API Product
-3. Archived an API product
+3. Archived an API Product
-4. Unarchived an API product
+4. Unarchived an API Product

 ---